frantsao/myshift2teams/README.md

 Alternatively, there is a [Dockerfile](Dockerfile) that you can use to build a container.

 ### How to run it?
 In order to run myshift2teams, you must have installed zlib, openssl library and phobos.
+And, you'll need a running Redis database where the configuration and shifts will be stored.

 Then you can execute the binary:
 ```
 $ ./myshift2teams